urbit/docs/tutorials/sail-and-udon.md

 text with no tag, a `<p>` is prepended.

 Sail, like Hoon, is white-space sensitive.
-Unlike in Hoon, however, two spaces (called a “gap”) is not necessarily equivalent to a line-break in Sail.
+Unlike in Hoon, however, two spaces (called a `gap`) is not necessarily equivalent to a line-break in Sail.

 ```
 ;body